thiagokokada/zit/README.md

 **Important note:** Zit does not support changing branches after install.
 If you want to change a branch of an already installed branch, go to the directory of the installed plugin and call `git checkout branch-name` manually!
+An alternative is to use `zit-remove` to remove the module without removing it from your configuration, so the module will be reinstalled in the next ZSH startup.

 You can also call both `zit-install` and `zit-load` in one step: